Spartronics4915/2019-DeepSpace/OdometryNotes.md

 Pulling it all together, the RobotStateEstimator is a special _subsystem_ in our code that feeds and grooms our RobotStateMap(s).
-Since we can estimate the robot state via a number of methods we may track these multiple states separately and later either _fuse_ their results or simply learn which approach delivers superior results.
+Since we can estimate the robot state via a number of strategies, we may elect to track these diverse estimated states separately.
+Then later we can either _fuse_ their results or simply learn which strategy delivers superior results.

 ``` java
 class RobotStateEstimator extends Subsystem